 Our attorneys regularly assist clients with compliance obligations ranging from the initial determination of eligibility, to efficiently interfacing the historic properties assessment under the NHPA consultation process with the corresponding project-related NEPA compliance, to negotiating detailed Memoranda of Agreement or Programmatic Agreements for resolving any project effects on eligible historic properties.
-With respect to transportation projects, our practice group has also worked on compliance with the unique cultural resource preservation obligations triggered by Section 4(f) of the Department of Transportation Act.
+With respect to transportation projects, our practice team has also worked on compliance with the unique cultural resource preservation obligations triggered by Section 4(f) of the Department of Transportation Act.